Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 Aiko Uemura skied, feeling the difference in snow quality from the Hakuba area where she usually skis

-Uemura: "The high altitude meant that the snow was great.
-Alts Bandai on the south side had a slightly harder, packed-down run, so I wondered how the snow would be at Nekoma on the back.
-After walking on the snow and getting halfway up, I felt a change in the air, and from there I could tell by the feel under my feet that the snow quality had changed.
-I
+Uemura: "The high altitude meant the snow was great.
+The Alts Bandai on the south side had a slightly hard, compacted snow slope, and I was wondering how the snow would be different on the other side, Nekoma.
+As I walked on the snow, about halfway through, I felt a change in the air, and then I could feel the change in the snow quality through the feel of the soles of my feet.
+I realized

-realized that this is what it means to connect the front and back of the mountain."
+that this is what it means to connect the front and back of a mountain."

 Hoshino: "That's true.
 The scenery changes, and the quality of the snow changes too."